warmana/cloudant-docs-fork/source/includes/api/_using_views.md

 If the fingerprint changes,
 then the view indexes are completely rebuilt.

-<aside class="notice">View index rebuilds occur whenever a change occurs to any one view from all the views defined in the design document.
+<aside class="notice" role="complementary" aria-label="rebuildsafterchange">View index rebuilds occur whenever a change occurs to any one view from all the views defined in the design document.
 For example,
 if you have a design document with three views, and you update the design document,